 VISITS INTO THE REAL REALITY Writing 4

 (When I started my walk, I was in a sort of 'empty' mood.
 It would not have surprised me if nothing would happen.
 Without communicating this, I figured what my reaction would be in that case.
-I think I would accept mood swings or non-events and still know that the real world was not going to change because of those.
+I think I would accept mood swings or non-events and still know that the real world was not going to change because of that.
 I cannot affect this world.
 It remains up to me whether I connect.
 It solely is my choice.)

 I did connect, and immediately my attention went to what I heard coming from the right, the same side where before I had seen the multitudes in white outfits, the musicians.
 There was a massive sound in the air, as from trumpets.
 I even thought I saw light reflected by their brass instruments.
 I strained my eyes to see better and saw at a distance row after row of people who seemed to produce the music; yet the strange thing was that I could not see them holding actual music instruments.